7 Best HR Practices for Leader Retention

 Why Losing Leaders Is Costly

-A high leader turnover rate can be costly to companies.
-It can slow down productivity and put pressure on the HR department to find replacements quickly.
+A high leader turnover rate can be costly to companies, slowing productivity and putting pressure on HR departments to find replacements quickly.

-In our 2021 Global Leadership Forecast, which surveyed more than 15,000 leaders across 1,700+ organizations, we learned the top challenges plaguing CEOs.
-Two of the top three biggest CEO challenges are talent problems.
-CEOs listed their top challenge as developing the next generation of leaders.
-Attracting and retaining top talent to help maximize organizational performance rounds out the top three.
+In our latest Global Leadership Forecast research, which surveyed more than 13,000 leaders across 1,500+ organizations globally, we learned the top challenges plaguing CEOs.
+The top three biggest CEO challenges are talent problems:

 But these talent problems can be solved.
 How?
-Knowing talent trends, having employee retention goals, and learning research best practices can help.
-These can lead HR professionals to identify opportunities to better plan for future leader talent needs.
+Staying ahead of talent trends, having employee retention goals, and learning leadership best practices can help.
+These can lead HR professionals to identify opportunities to plan for future leader talent needs.

 Importance of Retaining Diverse Leaders